-Our last two rational methods for dealing with death on the Path of G>O>D> (methods we have numbered “B-9” and “B-10” in our Essay on Death) involve the ways in which technology, including medical science, can prolong life and put off death.
+Our last two rational methods for dealing with death on the Path of Growing Direction (methods we have numbered “B-9” and “B-10” in this Essay on Death) involve the ways in which technology, including medical science, can prolong life and put off death.

 These two technological paths include the better nutrition, treatment of disease, surgical repairs, the hospice movement, artificial organs, implants and appliances, cryonics, cloning, and uploading personhood into a computer simulation.
 Closely related topics are “the technological singularity” and “transhumanism.”

-However, we will defer our discussion of these technologies and topics to a separate Essay called, Cyborgs, Transhumanism, and Immortality (CTI).
+However, our discussion of these technologies and topics is contained in a separate Essay called, Cyborgs, Transhumanism, and Immortality (CTI).

-The CTI Essay stands as a capstone for three preceding Essays:
+The CTI Essay stands (or will stand) as a capstone for three other Essays:

-- CTI will cap our “Dealing with Death” Essay by explaining how we can rationally extend our lives through medicine and technology.
+- CTI caps our “Dealing with Death” Essay by explaining how we can rationally extend our lives through medicine and technology.

 - CTI will cap our “Human Evolution” Essay by describing how humans may increasingly enhance their bodies by implanting electronics and appending mechanical devices; or even by implanting entire personhoods into a digital medium.